Costa Vicentina

 The steeply terraced vineyards of the Douro are among the most dramatic landscapes in Europe.
 The winding river road through the gorge is unmissable.
 This is where port wine comes from.

-A UNESCO-listed fairy-tale landscape of romantic palaces in misty forest above Lisbon.
+A UNESCO fairy-tale landscape of romantic palaces in misty forest above Lisbon.
 Cascais to the south is a chic seaside resort.
 Park in Sintra village and take the bus up — road access is very restricted.

 Portugal's only national park — granite mountains, ancient villages, wild horses, and wolves in the far north.
 The contrast with the sunny south is striking.
 Remote and raw, with excellent mountain camping.